 BeagleBoard.org has been a frequent mentoring organization for Google Summer of Code and 2022 is our 10th consecutive year of being an approved mentoring organization!
-We are helping students identify and execute projects that are beneficial to the developer community.
-This is where you can meet potential mentors and track the progress of the various projects.
+Please join us in supporting this year’s contributors and mentors…

-You encouraged to join us on http://bbb.io/gsocchat if you want to get involved.
+You encouraged to join us on BeagleBoard.org - gsocchat if you want to get involved.
 Previous administrators are jkridner and c-wicks.
 Our mentors last year were ds2, Abhishek_, ravikp7, m_w, pmezydlo, hendersa, pdp7, zeekhuge, rma, sstabellini, julieng, and driain.
 New mentors this year include sakethr98, lorforlinux, pratimu, and giuliomoro. **

 - Sign up on the mailing list here and reach out to the group and mentors (best to keep the group in copy).

 - Join the live chat #beagle-gsoc including weekly meetings every Wednesday at 12:30PM US Eastern time (http://bbb.io/gsocmeet), which is 4:30PM UTC during US daylight savings time.

 - Read and contribute to our ideas list at http://bbb.io/gsocideas by following the instructions on the page, including adding ideas, listing yourself as a possible mentor (if appropriate), and creating draft proposals (as a student).

 - Sign up on Google’s system at https://summerofcode.withgoogle.com/ and be sure to meet all application deadlines and requirements.